-Firms should consider the risk factors associated with a customer's or their beneficial these factors will not be relevant to every customer), whether the customer or its beneficial owner:
+Firms should consider the risk factors associated with a customer's or their beneficial owner's business or professional activity including for example (recognising that each of these factors will not be relevant to every customer), whether the customer or its beneficial owner:

-- Has political connections, for example: - the customer or its beneficial owner is a Politically Exposed Person (PEP) or has any other relevant links to a PEP; or - One or more of the customer's directors are PEPs and if so, these PEPs exercise significant control over the customer or beneficial owner; - Has links to sectors that are commonly associated with higher corruption risk, such as construction, pharmaceuticals and healthcare, arms trade and defense, extractive industries, and public procurement; - Has links to sectors that are associated with higher ML or TF risk, for example certain Money Service Businesses, casinos or dealers in precious metals; - Has links to sectors that involve significant amounts of cash; - Is a legal person or a legal arrangement and if so, the purpose of their establishment and the nature of their business; - Holds another prominent position or enjoys a high public profile that might enable them to abuse this position for private gain.
+- Has political connections, for example: - the customer or its beneficial owner is a Politically Exposed Person (PEP) or has any other relevant links to a PEP; or - One or more of the customer's directors are PEPs and if so, these PEPs exercise significant control over the customer or beneficial owner4; - Has links to sectors that are commonly associated with higher corruption risk, such as construction, pharmaceuticals and healthcare, arms trade and defense, extractive industries, and public procurement; - Has links to sectors that are associated with higher ML or TF risk, for example certain Money Service Businesses, casinos or dealers in precious metals; - Has links to sectors that involve significant amounts of cash; - Is a legal person or a legal arrangement and if so, the purpose of their establishment and the nature of their business; - Holds another prominent position or enjoys a high public profile that might enable them to abuse this position for private gain.
 For example, they are: - Senior local or regional public officials with the ability to influence the awarding of public contracts; - Decision-making members of high profile sporting bodies; - Individuals that are known to influence the government and other senior decisionmakers; or - Is a public body or state owned entity from a jurisdiction with high levels of corruption.